What Is Natural Rate Of Unemployment

 In recent years, there has been much debate among economists about the level and stability of the natural rate of unemployment.
 Some argue that structural changes in the economy, such as the rise of the gig economy and the increasing use of automation, have led to a decline in the natural rate.
 Others contend that demographic shifts, such as the aging of the workforce, have had a similar effect.

 Professional insights suggest that while the natural rate of unemployment may have declined, it is still an important benchmark for policymakers.
 Central banks continue to monitor unemployment rates and other labor market indicators to assess the overall health of the economy and to guide monetary policy decisions.
-However, they also recognize that the relationship between unemployment and inflation is complex and that other factors, such as supply shocks and changes in expectations, can also influence inflation.
+That said, they also recognize that the relationship between unemployment and inflation is complex and that other factors, such as supply shocks and changes in expectations, can also influence inflation.

 Tips and Expert Advice